-Fever and nuchal rigidity may be absent or mild in immunocompromised or older patients and in alcoholics.
+Fever and nuchal rigidity may be absent or mild in immunocompromised or older patients and in patients with alcohol use disorder.
 Often, in older patients, the only sign is confusion in those who were previously alert or altered responsiveness in those who have dementia.
 In such patients, as in neonates, the threshold for doing lumbar puncture should be low.
 Brain imaging (MRI or, less optimally, CT) should be done if focal neurologic deficits are present or increased ICP is suspected.

 If bacterial meningitis develops after a neurosurgical procedure, symptoms often take days to develop.

-As soon as acute bacterial meningitis is suspected, blood cultures and lumbar puncture for CSF analysis (unless contraindicated) are done.
+As soon as acute bacterial meningitis is suspected, blood cultures and lumbar puncture Lumbar Puncture (Spinal Tap) Lumbar puncture is used to do the following: Evaluate intracranial pressure and cerebrospinal fluid (CSF) composition (see table Cerebrospinal Fluid Abnormalities in Various Disorders) Therapeutically... read more for CSF analysis (unless contraindicated) are done.
 Blood should be analysed when lumbar puncture is done so that blood glucose levels can be compared with CSF glucose levels.
 Treatment should be started as follows:

 If bacterial meningitis is suspected and the patient is very ill, antibiotics and corticosteroids are given immediately, even before lumbar puncture.